VitzJ/Divvy-Cyclistic-Data-Analysis/README.md

 Data can be found here: https://divvy-tripdata.s3.amazonaws.com/index.html

 Data is extensively cleaned and the files will be uploaded alongside the final analysis.

+Unfortuneately the data is spread amonst a ton of different data files, so managing the directory is a nightmare.
+If I missed anything, please let me know.